ga-dc/wdi-quiz3/README.md

 Your description:
 ```
 A RESTful (REpresentational State Transfer) route is a method and path combination that corresponds to a CRUD function (create, update, read or destroy).
+REST is a convention that most developers follow so that communication between browsers and servers is standardized.
 ```
 Your routes:
 ```